 The TomTom IndiGO SDK comes with a template application and a set of example applications.

-The TomTom IndiGO template application integrates all the off-the-shelf functionality implemented for the TomTom IndiGO platform.
+The TomTom IndiGO template application contains all of the off-the-shelf functionality implemented for the TomTom IndiGO platform.
 It is a fully working infotainment system, including navigation, a media center, phone calling, messaging and much more.
 In the source code the off-the-shelf functionality is often referred to as stock functionality.

-This walk-through of IndiGO platform functionality is using the template application, which can be found
+This walk-through of the IndiGO platform functionality is using the template application, which can be found

-A planned route to Schiphol airport in Amsterdam, with the guidance panel enabled, showing guidance instructions for the drive, looks like this:
+A planned route from Detroit city to Wayne County airport, with the guidance panel enabled, showing guidance instructions for the drive, looks like this:

-The media application in TomTom IndiGO provides a framework for browsing and controlling audio content, provided by third-party sources.
-The source view in the media application lists all the currently available media sources on the device.
-You can see iHeartRADIO as a 3rd party source on the device, and a paired mobile phone for BT audio streaming.
+The media application in TomTom IndiGO provides a framework for browsing and controlling audio content, provided by third-party media sources.
+The media source view in the media application lists all the currently available media sources on the device.
+You can see iHeartRADIO as a third-party media source on the device, and a paired mobile phone for BT audio streaming.